lukaspodmelle/wordpress-ajax-like-button/README.md

 ```

 ### Show the metabox on multiple post types
 Simply add new ones to the array and the metabox will show up on those pages.
-Just don't forget to add the like button/link in the front-end
+Just don't forget to add the like button in the front-end
 ```php
 // You can find this on line 9 in the like-metabox.php file
 $show_on = array('post', 'pets');